cloudnativetrainings/trainings/kkp_fundamentals/04-add-seed-cluster/README.md

 # Add Seed Cluster

-As we defined in the beginning of the lab, we want to use the current master cluster as seed cluster also, which is called "nested seed" cluster.
+As we defined in the beginning of the lab, we want to use the current Master cluster as Seed cluster also, which is called "nested seed" cluster.
 This mean, we run a combined master and seed setup on single Kubernetes cluster, as this diagram shows:

 ![Combined Master/Seed Cluster Setup](https://docs.kubermatic.com/img/kubermatic/master/concepts/architecture/combined-master-seed.png)